 Photography and Artificial Intelligence

-Since 2023, with the advent of TTI (text-to-image) software such as Midjourney, I have also been working with Artificial Intelligence (AI).
-However, I chose to keep this body of work clearly distinct, so as not to confuse those who follow my documentary work, which is rooted in the real world and in the urgency of bearing witness.
-Where photography is anchored in Barthes’ notion of the “that-has-been” AI instead moves in the territory of “what-could-have-been”: a hypothetical dimension, one that opens creative scenarios but also raises ethical questions.
+With the rise of text-to-image (TTI) software such as Midjourney, I began developing projects that incorporate artificial intelligence, often using them to question this very technology and its ability to imitate reality and, consequently, to erode over time what remains of photography’s credibility.
+I chose to keep this body of work clearly separate, so as not to confuse those who follow my documentary practice, which is rooted in the real world and in the urgency of bearing witness.
+Whereas photography is anchored to Barthes’s notion of the “that-has-been”, artificial intelligence operates instead within the realm of the “could-have-been”.
+It inhabits a hypothetical dimension that opens up creative and unconscious possibilities, while at the same time raising ethical questions.

 PROJECTS